King voices his admiration for the ‘thin green line’ of the PSNI

 The King and Queen began a visit to Northern Ireland on Wednesday by meeting creatives at the Commercial Court in the heart of Belfast.

-They then parted ways with Charles going on to the Newforge Sports Complex and Event Hub, home to the PSNI Athletic Association, while Camilla went to the Atlas Women’s Centre in Lisburn.
+Charles then went to the Newforge Sports Complex and Event Hub, home to the PSNI Athletic Association, while Camilla visited the Atlas Women’s Centre in Lisburn.

 Later in the afternoon, the King and Queen held private audiences with Sinn Fein First Minister Michelle O’Neill and, separately, with DUP deputy First Minister Emma Little-Pengelly at Hillsborough Castle.